BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 **Q**: Because you know the escape.

-**Nm**: Yes, and factually the burden – to a great degree – has been made inconceivable.
+**Nm**: Yes, and factually the burden—to a great degree—has been made inconceivable.
 That’s also why the right view (freeing yourself of the assumption of self) surpasses all assumptions (upadanas).
 Because attavada is on the level of ‘with this, this is’.
 The upadana (or assumption) of ‘virtue and duty’ (silabatta parāmāsa), sensuality (kama), and all of the other wrong views, are not on the level of ‘with this, this is’.
 All views are contained within ‘with this, this is’.
-Somebody who has understood it is a sotapanna – is free from attavada – even though they might not be free from sensuality, ill will, and all of the other things that are in between.
+Somebody who has understood it is a sotapanna—is free from attavada—even though they might not be free from sensuality, ill will, and all of the other things that are in between.

 <u>**The Earth element**</u>